falconical/DMDEnKF/README.md

 1. First, a bare bones installation that installs all the relevant code, and will allow the running of the dmdenkf example notebook.

 2. Second, is the downloading of all the pre-fitted models and data used in the paper which this repository is the accompaniment for.
-These total around 15gb in memory, hence why the installation is seperated into 2 steps, and allow for the the running of the synthetic and ILI applications notebooks.
+These total around 15gb in memory, hence why the installation is seperated into 2 steps, and allow for the more expedited running of the synthetic and ILI applications notebooks.

 ### Bare Bones Installation - Allows the running of dmdenkf example notebook only.